 - 1. Choose Diagnostics > Network Statistics.
 The Network Statistics page opens. - 2.
-Choose the appropriate option from the Options drop-down list: - Statistics Produces a page similar to the one displayed here.
+Choose the appropriate option from the Options drop-down list:

-Interfaces - Produces a page similar to the one displayed here.
+• Interfaces - Produces a page similar to the one displayed here.

 Route - Produces a page similar to the one displayed here.